Golden lichens on south side of a staddle stone

-Lichens are complex and fascinating and take time to get to know.
-Once befriended they can be used to help you navigate naturally.
+Lichens are complex and fascinating, but once befriended can be used to help you navigate.

 Lichens are a partnership between fungi and algae.
 The fungi forms the structure and the algae photosynthesizes (something the fungi cannot do on its own), producing sugars which the fungi is very grateful for.
 The way I like to think of this is that the fungi builds a house and then the algae lives there and brings in the money, in the form of sugars.
 It is a bit of a dream team, which may explain why lichens can claim to be some of the oldest living organisms on the planet, some even thought to have lived for 8,000 years.

 Like all partnerships, lichens tend to thrive in conditions that are not ideally suited to either party succeeding on its own.
 If algae or fungi can get by well without the other half then this is what they tend to do.
 This is one reason why lichens are fussy about their location.

 Another much more important factor in the location of lichens is that they use the minerals in the surface they grow on and are therefore very sensitive to surface types.
 Unlike mosses or algae, which tend to thrive wherever moisture is retained, lichens are fussy about bark and stone type.
 Each area has its typical surfaces, ie. its native trees and rocks with their associated minerals, and getting to know these is a part of getting to know lichen behaviour.

 Lichens share with mosses a sensitivity to environmental conditions, but unlike mosses they do not have a universal preference for moisture.
 Many do like a consistently wet surface, but others like a dry one and some seem to prefer the combination of regular rain and some sunshine.